navilan/navilan.in/web/navilan.in/site/en/writings/2024/2024-07-18-learning-from-the-past.md

 ### What should we learn?

-1. The Actual Practice: We can perhaps use the muscle memory to cognitive memory tie in for perhaps helping students memorize multiplication tables or other facts.
+* **The Actual Practice**: We can perhaps use the muscle memory to cognitive memory tie in for perhaps helping students memorize multiplication tables or other facts.

-2. The Innovation Principle: We must make sure many such practices that are suitable for our current age are innovated through our educators and institutions by establishing a thriving culture of creation and inquiry at schools and universities.
+* **The Innovation Principle**: We must make sure many such practices that are suitable for our current age are innovated through our educators and institutions by establishing a thriving culture of creation and inquiry at schools and universities.

-3. The Reformist Attitude: Through critical inquiry, question the prevailing practices and put them to test in order to maximize the learning potential of every student.
+* **The Reformist Attitude**: Through critical inquiry, question the prevailing practices and put them to test in order to maximize the learning potential of every student.

-4. Experience Engineering: Ensure that sufficient funds are allocated to schools and research institutions, staffed with creative teachers that work with students to engineer entire learning experiences.
+* **Experience Engineering**: Ensure that sufficient funds are allocated to schools and research institutions, staffed with creative teachers that work with students to engineer entire learning experiences.

-5. Grassroot Empowerment: Ensure that a culture of innovation starts at the grassroot level by providing teachers with sufficient training, exposure and autonomy to innovate and satisfy the needs of their students.
+* **Grassroot Empowerment**: Ensure a culture of innovation starts at the grassroot level by providing teachers with sufficient training, exposure and autonomy to innovate and satisfy needs of their students.

 ### Is there more to learn?

-Upon re-reading, I cannot shake off the feeling that point number 1 is the weakest link in the chain.
+Upon re-reading, I cannot shake off the feeling that "the actual practice" is the weakest link in the chain.
 Why so?
 I have a few aphorisms:

 a.
 Principles over practices
 b.
 Reason over rites